 Most budget treadmills include a manual incline.
 It’s not an expansive feature to add to a basic treadmill, and it’s a shame these guys didn’t include one because walking or jogging on an incline burns twice as many calories as walking on flat surfaces, plus it strengthens and builds your glutes, calves, and hamstrings.
 It’s not a deal stopper but a feature I know many will miss.

 Some treadmills can take hours to build and set up.
 Thankfully the FYC treadmill comes fully assembled; all you have to do is unbox it, and it’s ready to use.
 Nice!

-12 preset workout programs
+12 workout programs

-2 yr warranty
+2 year warranty

 To Sum Up

-The FYC folding treadmill is a fuss-free treadmill, simple to use, and one of the easiest to store on the market.
+The FYC treadmill is a fuss-free treadmill, simple to use, and one of the easiest to store on the market.

 This treadmill is an excellent choice if your tight on space or live in an apartment building because not only quick to store under a bed or propped up against a wall; its quiet too, so anyone living underneath you shouldn’t hear you exercising.